RICE (medicine): Elevation

-Current support
+Criticism

-Dr. Gabe Mirkin has since recanted his support for the regimen.
+Gabe Mirkin has since recanted his support for the regimen.
 In 2015 he wrote:

 Rest may play a role immediately after an injury, but the evidence supports early mobilization to promote healing.
-Due to inhibitory effects of ice on mounting a proper inflammatory response, a protocol including extended applications of ice could delay the body's attempt at healing.
+Due to the inhibitory effects of ice on mounting a proper inflammatory response, a protocol including extended applications of ice could delay the body's attempt at healing.
 While it is unclear what the effects of elevation and compression are on the healing process, reduction of swelling is a transient effect and returns when the injury is returned to a lower, gravity-dependent position.

-Currently, the RICE protocol is no longer recommended and has given way to other protocols for treating soft tissue injuries.
-Most recently, in 2019 the mnemonic "PEACE & LOVE" was coined by Blaise Dubois.
-The PEACE component stands for protection, elevation, avoid anti-inflammatories, compression, and education.
-It guides the treatment of acute soft tissue injuries.
+In 2019 the mnemonic "PEACE & LOVE" was coined by Blaise Dubois.
+The PEACE stands for protection, elevation, avoid anti-inflammatories, compression, and education.
 The LOVE component stands for load, optimism, vascularization, and exercise.
-It guides the treatment for the sub-chronic and chronic management of soft tissue injuries.
+It first guides initial treatment and second the later treatment of soft tissue injuries.
+A number of guidelines; however, still support the use of NSAIDs.
+Some also suggest heat to treat acute and soft tissue injuries.